 Be nice.
 Or else.

-Cambridge, Ontario, Canada Full-Stack Developer Joined about 2 years ago
+Cambridge, Ontario, Canada Full-Stack Developer Joined over 2 years ago

 Hey, framework author here!
 Like Beni mentioned in his reply, we totally agree and have tooling and workflows baked into the framework for extracting these common patterns into component classes when you feel the need to do it: